PPerezdeMadrid/MaxClique/TomitaImprovement.md

 ## Core idea

-We keep a **current clique** we’re building, and a set of **candidates** that could extend it.
+We grow a current clique and keep a set of candidates that might extend it.
-Before exploring deeper, we estimate the **best possible** clique we could still make from those candidates.
-If that upper bound can’t beat the best solution we already have, we **stop** exploring that branch.
+Before going deeper, we estimate the best we could still do with those candidates.
+If that upper limit can’t beat our best answer so far, we stop on that branch.

-The bound comes from a **greedy graph colouring**: the number of colours used is an upper limit on how big a clique can be inside those candidates.
+The bound comes from a greedy graph colouring: the number of colours used is an upper limit on how big a clique can be inside those candidates.

-## Data structures

-* The graph is stored as **sets of neighbours**: `graph[v]` is a `set`.
-  This makes checks like `u in graph[v]` and intersections `cand & graph[v]` fast.
-* Candidates are kept as a **set** too, for the same reason.

 ## How the greedy colouring bound works

 We colour the candidate vertices in simple greedy layers.
-Each “colour” is a set of vertices with **no edges between them** (an independent set).
+Each “colour” is a set of vertices with no edges between them (an independent set).
 We keep making such layers until all candidates are coloured.

-* The **number of colours** used is our **upper bound**: you can’t get a clique larger than that from the remaining candidates.
+* The number of colours used is our upper bound: you can’t get a clique larger than that from the remaining candidates.
-* We also keep the **order** in which vertices were coloured and the colour index for each one.
-We expand vertices in **reverse colour order** (the most “difficult” ones first), which usually triggers pruning earlier.
+* We also keep the order in which vertices were coloured and the colour index for each one.
+We expand vertices in reverse colour order (the most “difficult” ones first), which usually triggers pruning earlier.

 **Sketch:**